Malaysia - Data Protection Overview

 - the disclosure is necessary to prevent or detect crime, or for the purpose of investigations;

-- the data user had acted under the reasonable belief that he would have received the consent of the data subject if the data subject had known of the disclosure and the circumstances of such disclosure; or
+- the data user had acted under the reasonable belief that they would have received the consent of the data subject if the data subject had known of the disclosure and the circumstances of such disclosure; or

 - the disclosure was justified as being in the public interests in circumstances as determined by the Minister.